The Bankrate promise

 - Fast funding: Once you’re approved, you can get your loan funds in as little as a few hours.

-Things to consider before engaging in cryptocurrency lending
+Why not to consider cryptocurrency lending

-- Margin calls: A margin call occurs when the value of your collateral drops below a certain threshold and the lender requires you to increase your holdings to maintain the loan.
+A margin call occurs when the value of your collateral drops below a certain threshold and the lender requires you to increase your holdings to maintain the loan.
 In some cases, the lender may even sell some of your assets to cut your loan-to-value ratio.
 Because cryptocurrencies are extremely volatile in the short term, the chances of this happening can be high.

-- No access to your assets: As long as your loan has an outstanding balance, you can’t access your holdings to trade or transact.
+As long as your loan has an outstanding balance, you can’t access your holdings to trade or transact.
 This can be a significant problem if the price of the currency drops significantly or you need cash in a hurry.

-- Interest account funds aren’t insured: If you’re lending your own digital assets, the funds in a crypto interest account aren’t insured like the money in your bank account.
+If you’re lending your own digital assets, the funds in a crypto interest account aren’t insured like the money in your bank account.
 So if the exchange fails, you could lose everything.

-- Interest account withdrawals can be slow: You can generally request a withdrawal from your crypto interest account whenever you want.
+You can generally request a withdrawal from your crypto interest account whenever you want.
 But depending on the platform, it could take several days for those funds to be released so you can use them.
 This can be very damaging if the value of your assets drops quickly and you can’t trade them.

 The bottom line

-Before you engage in either side of crypto lending, though, it’s important to understand the risks, especially what could happen if the value of your cryptocurrency drops swiftly and significantly.
+Before you engage in either side of crypto lending it’s important to understand the risks, especially what could happen if the value of your cryptocurrency drops swiftly and significantly.
 If you’re considering crypto lending in either form, make sure you consider both the benefits and drawbacks, as well as all your other options, before you make a decision.